ItsCEED/Twitter-Bot/README.md

 This can be done at https://apps.twitter.com/.
 Click on the “Create New App” button and fill in the required information.
 ![Create New App](apps.twitter.png)

-Fill in required information.
 In the “Keys and Access Tokens” tab, make sure to note these four things:

-Consumer Key
+- Consumer Key
-Consumer Secret
+- Consumer Secret
-Access Token Key
+- Access Token Key
-Access Token Secret
+- Access Token Secret

 - Then Install Node.js here: https://nodejs.org/en/
 In terminal, run command: npm init